Harness GitOps basics

 Applications react to variations in state between the source manifest and the target cluster using a Sync Policy.

-Sync Options tune the synchronization.
+Common Sync Options help tune both modes:

 Prune Policy